Susan Stokes (political scientist)

 Susan Carol Stokes (born 1959) is an American political scientist and the Tiffany and Margaret Blake Distinguished Service Professor in the Political Science department of the University of Chicago, and the faculty director of the Chicago Center on Democracy.
+In September 2025, she began her term as the President of the American Political Science Association, having previously served as the Chair of the Democracy and Autocracy section of the American Political Science Association from September 2019 to September 2021.
 Her academic focus is on Latin American politics, comparative politics, and how democracies function in developing countries.
 Stokes is a member of the American Academy of Arts and Sciences.
 She was elected a member of the National Academy of Sciences in 2022.

 Education and career

 Stokes studied anthropology for her bachelor's degree at Harvard-Radcliffe and master's degree at Stanford University.
 She received her PhD in political science from Stanford in 1988.
 Since then, she has held academic appointments at the University of Washington (1988–91), the University of Chicago (1991-2005; 2018–present), and Yale University (2005–18, including serving as the John S. Saden Professor and Chair of the Political Science Department 2009–14).
 Stokes’ work has been supported by research grants and fellowships from the National Science Foundation (1997–99, 2003–05), the Guggenheim Memorial Foundation (2003–04), the MacArthur Foundation (1990–94), the Fulbright Program (1981–82, 1985–86), the American Philosophical Society (1999-2000), and the Russell Sage Foundation (2014-15).
 She teaches courses on political development, political parties and democracy, comparative political behavior, and distributive politics.